 — San Francisco Book Review

 Mary Richards is an award-winning art publisher, writer, and illustrator.
-She adapted and edited David Hockney’s bestselling A History of Pictures for Children and is the author of Splat!
-The Most Exciting Artists of All Time.
+She adapted and edited David Hockney’s best-selling A History of Pictures for Children and is the author of A History of Music for Children and A History of Words for Children.